The Importance of an Individual Education Program (IEP)

 Be An Advocate

-As you can see, developing and maintaining an Individual Education Plan for your special needs child is of utmost importance.
+As you can see, developing and maintaining an Individual Education Program for your special needs child is of utmost importance.
 Remember, your purpose is not to merely agree or to please everyone, your purpose is to be an advocate for your child.
 If you feel certain goals are not attainable by your child, you need to speak up.
 If set up well, your child's IEP can ensure that all of your child's needs will be met and he/she will have a great school year!